pjincz/nginx-cgi/README.md

 ```

 The first line of the script is shebang.
 If you clearly set `cgi_interpreter`,
-it's okay to remove this line, otherwise the missing of shebang will causes
+it's okay to remove this line, otherwise missing of shebang will causes a 500
-a 500 error.
-Some shell allows script be executable without shebang, but it's
+error.
+Some shell allows script be executable even without shebang, but it's not
-not allowed here.
-If a script runable by shell, but return 500 error, check
+allowed here.
+If a script runable by shell, but return 500 error, check the
-the shebang.
+shebang.

 The output of cgi script contains 2 sections: the header section and body
 section.
 The first 2 `echo` statements output the header section, and the last
 `echo` statement outputs the body section.
-The third `echo` statement outputs
+The `echo` statement in middle
-the separator.
-Both header section and body section can be empty, but the
+outputs the separator.
+Both header section and body section can be empty, but
-separator is mandatory.
+the separator is mandatory.
 Missing of separator will causes an 500 error.

 All lines in header section will be parsed as normal http response header line.
 And then passed to the client side.
 There's one sepcial header `Status`, it will
-be passed and appears in response status line.
-If `cgi_strict` is on, nginx-cgi
+be passed in response status line.
+If `cgi_strict` is on, nginx-cgi will check
-will check all cgi output header, and causes 500 error if invalid header exists.
+all cgi output headers, and 500 error will be responsed if invalid header found.
 Otherwise, invalid headers will be forwarded to client side too.
-If fully
+It's fully
 recommanded to keep `cgi_strict` on.

-After separator, all output will be sent to client as it is.
+After separator, all output will be sent to client as body as it is.

 ### x permission